mattstrom/typesafe-templates/README.md

 TypeScript code files rather than text templates.

 Under the hood, `typesafe-templates` uses Babel to build an AST, which is then traversed to find and replace JSX nodes.
-Such a tool can be useful for pre-generating customized Javascript files that vary by user or for creatihg HTML templates using
+Such a tool can be useful for pre-generating customized Javascript files that vary by user or for creating HTML templates using
 JSX rather than a syntax like Pug (some limitations apply).

 ### Example